alexmacniven/freecodecamp/basic-css/basic-css.md

 ---

-## Use Clockwise Notation to Specify the Padding of an Element
+## Use Clockwise Notation to Specify the Padding or Margin of an Element

 Specify all the values using a one-liner; `padding: 10px 20px 10px 20px;`